 - Instead of online OR in-store, why not both?
 Shoppers are demanding more delivery and fulfillment options, including the ability to buy online and pick up in-store.
 The omnichannel approach has had success for companies like Sephora that are leveraging their digital capabilities to augment their in-store experience.
 Drawing customers in to stores also has the added benefit of tempting the 7-in-10 millennial and Generation Z shoppers who said they make more impulse purchases over the holidays.

-This is part 1 of a 3-part series on 2017 holiday retail trends.
+This is part 1 of a 3-part series on 2017 holiday retail trends (see part 2 and part 3).
 Subscribe to Market Share so you don’t miss the next post in this series.

 Brielle Scott is Senior Communications Manager at NAIOP.